TolikPylypchuk/SharpHook/docs/articles/logging.md

 }
 ```

+> [!NOTE]
-**Note**: Since `LogEntryParser` uses the C runtime, it requires the Visual C++ Redistributable package on Windows,
+> Since `LogEntryParser` uses the C runtime, it requires the Visual C++ Redistributable package on Windows, unlike the
-unlike the rest of SharpHook.
-If you don't want your app to be dependent on this package, then you can use the
+> rest of SharpHook.
+If you don't want your app to be dependent on this package, then you can use the `EmptyLogSource`
-`EmptyLogSource` class instead of `LogSource` in release builds of your app. `EmptyLogSource` implements `ILogSource`,
+> class instead of `LogSource` in release builds of your app. `EmptyLogSource` implements `ILogSource`, but never raises
-but never raises the `MessageLogged` event and doesn't subscribe to libuiohook logs.
+> the `MessageLogged` event and doesn't subscribe to libuiohook logs.

 ## Advanced Usage